Welcome back to another Hot Rap Songs Review. Let’s get started.

 Texting through Microsoft Excel.
 What was up with that?
 Anyways, I give this song a low D.

 Work It-Missy Elliott: And we end on Missy Elliott with Work It.
 Both Missy and Timbaland crafted a dope ass beat that pays tribute to old school hip-hop in the 80s and it knocks in the whip.
 This song makes me want to breakdance even though I don’t know how to breakdance.
 The lyrics have a lot of sexual overtones and seem like complete gibberish at times, but Missy is so goddamn entertaining that it doesn’t really matter.
 Also, part of the chorus is played backwards.
 I wouldn’t call it Missy’s best song, but it’s a fun listen.
-I give it a B.
+I give it an A.

 The ROC (Just Fire)

 And those were the number one songs on the Hot Rap Songs chart of 2002.
 Next time, we look at the number one songs on the Hot Rap Songs chart of 2003.